chrismsimpson/Neu/README.md

 Instead of literal suffixes (e.g. `0u8`), there are literal casts (e.g. `UInt8(0)`), more like Swift.

 There is no `usize`, instead there is `UInt` & `Int` that map to `size_t` & `ssize_t`, respectively.

+For pattern matching, I have opted to use the word `when` rather than `match`.
+Felt cute, might delete later.